DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 Projects can buy MINTs with ETH directly to use in their communities internal tokenomics Daily auction NFTs purchased with ETH to give the buyer governance rights in the DAO Bonds purchased at discounted prices with ETH
-Fees from ownership of the MINT-ETH liquidity pool
+Fees from ownership of the MINT-ETH liquidity pool Yield from treasury investment in safe protocols like Rocket Pool's rETH or AAVE

 ## When are MINTs minted?
 MINT is minted when: